- Suckley Family

-Above, Robert, late in life, on the porch at Wilderstein
+Pictured, Robert, late in life, on the porch at Wilderstein

 Sara Delano Roosevelt asks Daisy to come to Springwood, the Roosevelt home in Hyde Park, to keep her son company while he recuperates from polio.
 FDR and Daisy are sixth cousins and share a love for the river and the Hudson Valley.
 They continue to see each other sporadically through the 1920s.

-Above, the genealogy chart FDR drew for Daisy showing how they are related
+Pictured, the genealogy chart FDR drew for Daisy showing how they are related

 March 4, 1933